arush414/MA324_GROUP2_QUANTILE_REGRESSION/README.md

 We first find the leaf that it falls into at each tree.
 Then for each pair in the training data, if it is in the same leaf as the new sample, then the weight is the fraction of samples in the same leaf otherwise, zero.

 ## Sima Module
-We also have added the sima module , from which we can import modified sklearn and quantile forest .
-From the modified sklearn we can predict multiple quantiles at the same time.
+We have added a new module called sima module, which includes two libraries - modified sklearn and quantile forest.
+Modified sklearn implements simultaneous multiple quantile regression which wasn't possible using the original sklearn library.
 To use modified sklearn from this module import modified sklearn from sima module.
 To initialize the Quantile Regressor , just provide it with list of quantiles that you want the model to predict along with alpha value for regularisation. model = QuantileRegressor(quantile=quantile,alpha=0) % Here you can give list of quantiles that you want instead of a single quantile for eg [0.3,0.5,0.9]